 As the owner of any business I know it sounds slightly unproductive not to be making sales on your social media, but that’s not the way it works.
 People are on their social networks mainly to pass the time, relax see what news or interesting facts are out there, and that its your job, get them interested in what you do without directly selling anything.
 Take Web Courses Bangkok for example, we never offer bookings directly from our social interactions, but we do share a lot of useful articles and interviews that are linked to our courses.
 You never want to be forcing people into your products, but rather, allow them to discover what you offer by themselves, those people are a lot more likely to purchase something from you than those users who feel they were tricked or forced to a booking/purchase page.

 This is why is so important to understand who your potential costumers/audience are, what is it that they interested in? and how can you show your knowledge on that topic?
-As a professional your social networks are the ideal platform to show all your expertise while creating a strong sphere of influence around your brand.
-Taking WCB as an example, people might not need a website right now, but they might be interested in online entrepreneurship, graphic design, online marketing or a number of topics which are slightly related to web design.
-As a school and agency we don’t care about people buying our courses from Facebook or twitter, but we are certainly interested in getting them to come across one of out tutorials or articles, because we are experts in what we do, we love to share our knowledge and we are easily reachable though our wall.
+As a professional, your social networks are the ideal platform to show all your expertise while creating a strong sphere of influence around your brand.
+Taking WCB as an example, people might not need a website right now, but they might be interested in online entrepreneurship, graphic design, online marketing or a number of topics that are slightly related to web design.
+As a school and agency, we don’t care about people buying our courses from Facebook or Twitter, but we are certainly interested in getting them to come across one of our tutorials or articles because we are experts in what we do, we love to share our knowledge and we are easily reachable through our wall.
 We have created a very positive image of our business

 People are also playful and love to participate, the best way to engage people is offering the opportunity to do so, trust me , they will follow!
 The most recent example I can give you happened last week, we needed to find a group of people to take our new course for web designers, here’s how Facebook helped us get 15 participants in a single day: 775 people reached, we got about 20 more people following our page (that’s right, 20 extra potential customers) on top of the fact that we now have choices when choosing who attends the course i.e which individuals are more likely to share their experiences online and increase our exposure even further.
 We could have struggled to find the people ourselves, sending private messages and chasing people around, instead we let Facebook do the hard work for us while we only focus on finding the best candidates for our needs (end enjoy the extra free exposure ^^).